 Information about managing your disk quota can be found in the document Understanding and Monitoring Your Disk Quota.

-To have lost files restored from tape backups, please fill out the File Restore form, and your request will be sent to the Lab Staff problem queue.
+To have lost files restored from tape backups, please request that the file be restored by sending your request to the Lab Staff request queue.

 As of March 2004, all user and many project filesystems have been moved to a Network Appliance storage appliance.
 This device provides a snapshot feature which in most cases should allow users to recover lost and deleted files on their own.
 The snapshots on the file systems will allow you to restore files that were changed or deleted for several hours, days, or even a week ago.
 To learn more about this feature, please take a look at the Snapshot FAQ.